-Pneumatic retinopexy is a procedure to fix a detached retina and restore vision.
+Pneumatic retinopexy is a procedure to repair a detached retina and restore vision.
 Unlike other procedures to treat a detached retina, it often takes place in an office setting.

 The retina is a layer of cells at the back of your eye.
 These cells use light to send visual information to your brain.
-Retinal detachment happens when part or all of your retina detaches from the inner wall of the eye.
-When that happens, your retina does not work normally.
-If not treated quickly, a retinal detachment can cause lifelong (permanent) vision loss.
+Retinal detachment happens when part of your retina detaches from the inner wall of the eye.
+When that happens, your retina does not function normally.
+If not treated promptly, a retinal detachment can cause permanent vision loss.

-If you have pneumatic retinopexy, your eye care provider will inject an expanding gas bubble into your eye.
+If you have pneumatic retinopexy, your eye doctor will inject an expanding gas bubble into your eye.
 He or she will position you so that the bubble floats over the detached area and pushes it against the back of your eye.
-Your eye care provider also uses a freezing device or a laser to seal the retina against the wall of the eye.
+Your eye doctor then uses a freezing device to seal the retina against the wall of the eye.